 Where to stay in Hiroshima: The best hotels for travellers

-Hiroshima is home to several major attractions including the Hiroshima Peace Memorial, the site of the atomic bomb blast from World War II.
+Hiroshima is home to several major attractions including the Hiroshima Peace Memorial Museum, the site of the world’s first atomic bomb attack during World War II.
 It’s also a modern city with towering skyscrapers and a vibrant entertainment district.

 Hiroshima Washington Hotel

-If you want to save your money for souvenirs, the Hiroshima Washington Hotel offers the greatest value.
+If you want to save your money for souvenirs, the Hiroshima Washington Hotel offers the greatest value in the city.
 It’s got affordable rates for quality accommodations.
-Depending on the location of the room, you may also get a panoramic view of the city from your hotel room.
+Depending on the location of your room, you may also get a panoramic view of the city.

-The hotel is located conveniently close to the Hatchobori Tram Station, which is just a five-minute walk from the Hiroshima Washington Hotel.
+These lodgings located conveniently close to the Hatchobori Tram Station, a mere five-minute walk from the Hiroshima Washington Hotel.
 You can take the tram to nearby attractions, including Hiroshima Port.
-You’re also just a short walk from Hiroshima Castle and the Hiroshima Peace Memorial Park.
+You’re also a short walk from Hiroshima Castle and the Hiroshima Peace Memorial Park.

 The hotel itself offers clean, spacious rooms where you can rest between checking out the various sights.
-These rooms also include modern amenities.
-You get a flat-screen TV, mini-fridge, and an electric kettle.
-It’s also a great place to start your day, thanks to the breakfast buffet that features both Western-style and Japanese dishes.
+The rooms also include modern amenities like a flat-screen TV, mini-fridge, and an electric kettle.
+On top of all that, Hiroshima Washington Hotel is also a great place to start your day, thanks to the breakfast buffet that features both Western-style and Japanese dishes.